 Once the electrodes are stuck, the intensity must be very gradually increased.
 Higher intensity does not equate to better or faster healing.
 Thus, in order to avoid any electrical burns, optimal intensity should be chosen.
 After a while, you may feel that you are getting adapted to the pre-set intensity and the sensation of the machine has reduced, that is when you can gradually increase it.

 There is no fixed duration for the application of the TENS machine but usually, about 20 to 25 minutes does suffice to induce pain relief.
-According to the literature, using the TENS machine 3 times a week for around 4-5 weeks usually helps with shoulder pain.
+Using the TENS machine 3 times a week for around 4-5 weeks usually helps with shoulder pain.
 This may vary from patient to patient as all people have varied symptoms of frozen shoulder.
 Unlike pain-relief medications, the main advantage of a TENS machine is that it can be used multiple times a day depending on the intensity and severity of pain.

 Thus, they present with pain and a reduced range of movement of the affected shoulder joint.
 The TENS machine as mentioned does take care of the pain, thereby allowing the patient to move the joint more comfortably.